apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Pipeline Parallelism has bubbles because of backprop.
 We do not do backprop, so we can saturate the interconnects with activations.
 Since layers can be updated independently, we can asynchronously send back seeds and projected gradient magnitudes to use to update the model everywhere all at once.

 I'd like to drop a hint though that [MeZO-SVRG](https://arxiv.org/abs/2404.08080) probably has some interesting interplay with async pipeline parallelism and also distributed data parallelism methods like [DiLoCo](https://arxiv.org/abs/2311.08105).
+If you have to store a reference model anyway, you may as well use it to cancel some noise.
 Plenty of ideas for scaling here which have never been explored.

 ### ZO MoE